Nelbert442/dero-golang-pool/README.md

 	"api": {
-		"enabled": true,				// Set api enabled to true, self-hosted api, or false, not hosted "purgeOnly": false,				// Set api to purgeOnly mode which will just call purge functions and not collect stats "purgeInterval": "10m",			// Set purge interval (for both purgeOnly and normal stats collections) of stale stats "listen": "0.0.0.0:8082",		// Set bind address and port for api [Note: poolAddr/api/* (stats, blocks, etc. defined in api.go)]
+		"enabled": true,				// Set api enabled to true, self-hosted api, or false, not hosted "listen": "0.0.0.0:8082",		// Set bind address and port for api [Note: poolAddr/api/* (stats, blocks, etc. defined in api.go)]
 		"statsCollectInterval": "5s",	// Set interval for stats collection to run "hashrateWindow": "10m",		// Fast hashrate estimation window for each miner from its' shares